-That’s why the likes of Michael Schumacher and Sebastian Vettel come back year on year.
+That’s why the greats of motor sport come back year on year.
 They crave the chance to let their hair down, free from commitments to sponsors, and push to the limit in everything from tin-tops to buggies.
 Better still, they love to hear the screams of thousands of fans over the roar of the engines.

 But behind the smiles the inner steel hasn’t changed.
 As soon as they’re on the line watching the lights, engine revving, foot twitching, the winning mentality that earned them their glory returns.
 Add the spice of a flag attached to their cockpit – particularly during the ROC Nations Cup where they race for their home country – and they need no further motivation.